 Just 40 kilometers (24 miles) south of Barcelona is one of the most stunning and pintoresque coast towns of Catalonia: Sitges.
 The former fishermen’s town has great beaches to offer, great Mediterranean cuisine and exclusive low rises right on the beachfront.
 It’s also the place to celebrate Carnival in Barcelona, as well as the Sitges International Film Festival.

-Around 100 kilometers (62 miles) south of Barcelona we enter in the territory of the Costa Daurada (Golden Coast).
-This area is one of the biggest touristic spots in Catalonia, with miles of golden beaches and summer resorts near Salou, La Pineda and Cambrils, Tarragona, the former capital of Hispania, a prominent Roman settlement, filled with Roman remains and monuments, as well as Port Aventura, Spain’s most visited amusement park.
+100 kilometers south of Barcelona, we enter in the territory of the Costa Daurada (Golden Coast).
+This area is one of the biggest touristic spots in Catalonia, with miles of golden beaches and summer resorts near Salou, La Pineda and Cambrils.

 West of Barcelona